hhuseyinbulat/hhuseyinbulat/README.md

 - 🔭 I’m currently working on Java Projects
 - 🌱 I’m currently learning Selenium and API
 - 📫 How to reach me: hacihuseyinbulat@gmail.com
-- ⚡ Fun fact: I realy like to play football and tennis
+- ⚡ Fun fact: I really like to play football and tennis